Longevity Doctors: Who They Are, How They’re Certified, & How to Assess Them

 - Process: What happens after you take your labs?
 Does the doctor have another conversation with you to review the results and provide recommendations?
-Some doctors may simply send you a video review without scheduling another conversation with you, so it’s important to understand what a doctor’s process is, as it varies widely from doctor to doctor.
+Some doctors may simply send you a video review without scheduling another conversation with you.
+It’s important to understand what a doctor’s process is, as it varies widely across providers.

 - Testimonials: With the personalized experience you’re bound to have with a longevity doctor, the best way to know what your experience will be like is to read the testimonials on the doctor’s website and other review platforms if applicable (e.g. Google listing, Yelp, Facebook).

 Wards says that the relationship you have with your doctor is the most important thing to assess, since working with a functional medicine or longevity doctor is a very individualized and personal journey.

 “Most people come to us by word of mouth.
 A lot of it is going to be testimonials.
 Many of our clients have come in saying they read our website and our blog, and they thought to themselves, ‘Oh my gosh, that’s me.’
 It’s all about the partnership.
 Just make sure you get along and resonate with that person because you’re going to work really closely with them and it has to be a good fit.”

 Just as with any healthcare provider, costs can vary greatly.
 However, the biggest cost difference among licensed longevity physicians is whether they take insurance or not.
 Furthermore, the type of insurance you have may limit what services are covered under your plan.